TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-1. checks the intersection of a segment with all the segments of a Polygon
+1. reveals the intersection of a segment with all the segments of a Polygon

 #### Return